m0ngr31/yaep/README.md

     env('pony', boolean_map={True: ['True', '1', 'Pony']})
     # Returns True

+On the subject of 1s and 0s - you might consider that if you are intending to get an integer that you will instead end up with 'True' or 'False' - you can overcome this by setting convert_booleans to False.
+Additionally, you can cast your return value explicitly by setting the type_class, though note that if convert_booleans is True that will override your type_class.
+Some examples:

+    # SOMETHING is set to '1' in the environment
+    env('SOMETHING') # Returns True
+    env('SOMETHING', convert_booleans=False) # Returns '1'
+    env('SOMETHING', convert_booleans=False, type_class=int) # Returns 1

 Finally, you can also raise an exception if a value is not set in your environment: